25 Examples of Writing That Pays Well

 Again, keep an eye out for newly formed companies in your area, and get on board while they're hot!

-Since much of these pieces are boilerplate, train yourself first, and then start selling a package price.
+The best press releases are creative, with an original hook that's as important as the writing.
+Some of these pieces are boilerplate, so train yourself first, and then start selling a package price.

 Do you want to talk about tweeds and colors for the J. Crew catalog?
-(I do!)
-We'll have to delve into this market by starting at the bottom, though.
+You'll have to delve into this market by starting at the bottom, though.

-True, many of the samples to here are a type of ghostwriting.
-But, if you're not interested in credit or a byline, learn the basics of ghostwriting in many different mediums (books, speeches, etc) for best employability.
+Many of the examples here are a type of ghostwriting.
+But, if you're not interested in a credit or a byline, learn the basics of writing for publishing under another's name in many different media—books, columns, speeches, etc., for best employability.

-Freelance textbook writer and editors are constantly needed as publishers update their copy.
+Freelance textbook writer and editors are needed as publishers update their copy.